The Beginnings of Accountability

 We intentionally included a lot of detail in this statement.
 We feel that this is a risk not only worth taking, but one that is actually necessary for this process to be successful, transparent, and transformative.
 We name specific harms so that we can understand what occurred within our organization.
 Being specific also offers us the opportunity to make real apologies to those harmed. adrienne maree brown writes, “Transformation can’t happen in low-risk spaces.”

 This work is forcing us to confront our complicity and actions and may do the same for the reader.
 We are stumbling into this process knowing that it won’t be perfect or tidy in any way, but it will be done out of love and the sincere desire to change.
-On the advice of our legal counsel, we are not naming the employee at this time.
-Any person named in this statement has given consent to be named.

 At the end of this statement, the process facilitator, McKensie Mack, shares more about their practice and our approach.
 We invite survivors of the harm named here and similar harms, Free Write partners, and other community stakeholders to join us in this community accountability process.
+Where the names of survivors of harm are used, their consent was given to do so.

 We are undertaking this accountability process now because of a few specific incidents in 2020 that revealed serious, long-standing flaws in our thinking and organizational culture.
 We now see and feel the impacts of our inaction on our close colleagues and community of practitioners.
 We finally see and feel the need to take accountability and attempt to repair the harm we have caused.
 A few of these recent incidents involving staff and community partners are shared later in this statement.
 More will likely be added as this statement evolves and our understanding of harm deepens.